18 Best User Acceptance Testing (UAT) Tools in 2024

 Cons: Not built for testing beyond the prototyping stage.

-Alternatives: Figma and InVision
+Alternatives: Figma and InVision.

 Pricing: Starts at $79/month.